Text by Giulia Ottavia Frattini

 Interdisciplinarity is the foundation on which artist Laura Splan conceives her work.
 A seemingly unexplored exchange and latent associations prove to be the source of nourishment for her research-based projects.

 Through her practice, science is moved out of the laboratories while keeping its axioms and experiments present.
 Its specificities are introduced into the ordinariness of the events that intersect our reality.
 A number of its mechanisms are paralleled with the cultural dynamics that inhabit our everyday lives, putting a magnifying glass on the interconnections that exist between diverse fields of knowledge.

-For her most recent project, Entangled Entities, the artist has set an immersive installation that combines large projected molecular animation with immersive soundscape alongside tactile sculptures made with laboratory animal wool and networked devices.
+For her most recent project, Entangled Entities, the artist has set an immersive installation combining large projected molecular animation with immersive soundscape and tactile sculptures made with laboratory animal wool and networked devices.
 The main aim is to investigate interspecies entanglements within the biotech domain.

 The whole initiative began as part of an art residency.
 Laura took part at Integral Molecular, a biotechnology company developing innovative technologies and focusing on antibodies studies.
 She assimilated their research and technology by visiting the laboratories weekly, bringing discoveries and reflections on this experience back to her studio.

 I was fascinated by everything happening in their lab, which primarily centres on antibody discovery and providing services to pharmaceutical companies.
 I spent the first few months observing experiments and talking to the scientists about their research.

 My recent work came into focus when I started looking at the material artefacts of an “expanded biotechnological apparatus” teeming with life and machines, labour and automation, code and sequences, science and culture.
 I began to do works connecting the disparate components involved in a seemingly singular thing.